 Hi, I'm Tyler

 I was born and raised in Merrill, WI.
 Throughout my years in the area I've been able to travel all across District 35 and I've grown to deeply care for and appreciate the area.
-My family has lived in the district for generations with ancestors hailing from Merrill, Antigo, and Tomahawk.
-They worked a variety of jobs that contributed back to the community, such as teaching, farming, and a variety of jobs in healthcare.
-Many of them were also small business owners with a distinct love for tavernkeeping.
+My ancestors have lived in the district for generations and have served our community in many different ways.
+They have made their mark upon the community whether it was teaching the youth and giving them a chance at a brighter future, or just maintaining some taverns and giving our people a moment to have some peace and relax.

 A YOUNG LEADER